GoogleChrome/developer.chrome.com/site/en/docs/web-platform/compute-pressure/index.md

 ##### Parameters {: #parameters }

-`source`: The source to be observed, for example `cpu`.
+`source`: The source to be observed, for example `"cpu"`.
 This must be one of the [supported source types](https://w3c.github.io/compute-pressure/#dfn-supported-source-types).

-In the current version of Compute Pressure, only `cpu` is supported.
+In the current version of Compute Pressure, only `"cpu"` is supported.

 ### PressureRecord {: #records }